rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

 #
 1- Setup Environment

-Download all files in this git then execute :modules-install.sh
+Download all files in this git then execute:

+modules-install.sh

 Allow this to run on your linux box: